April 16, 2015

 El Dorado

-I saw El Dorado Lake for the first time on my way to Chicago in the fall of 2012.
-About 25 miles northeast of Wichita, KS, the interstate cut through the north side of the lake, and one can see dead trees coming out of the water.
-"It would be cool to photograph it," I thought.
+It was the fall of 2012 when I saw El Dorado Lake in Kansas for the first time.
+I sat on a bus to Chicago, and after we passed Wichita, the interstate cut through the north side of the lake, and I saw dead trees coming out of the water.
+"It would be cool to photograph," I thought.

 eldorado (2)

-El Dorado Lake is a human-made lake covering about 8,000 acres (32 km2).
-But I got to see other things on my little trip, too.
-El Dorado is home to a refinery producing around 135,000 barrels of crude oil per day.
+El Dorado Lake is a human-made lake covering about 8,000 acres (32 km2), and seeing it up close was very neat.
+I also prepared other things to see on my little trip: a refinery nearby produces around 135,000 barrels of crude oil per day.
 Might as well have a look...

 HollyFrontier

-I planned to stay until the evening, hoping to get a nice sunset.
+I stayed until the evening, hoping to get a nice sunset back at the lake.
 And oh, it worked!

 eldorado (14)